-- Recognize and use appropriate theories, concepts and principles from a range of disciplines. - Collect and integrate several lines of evidence and applying them in a balanced way in an argument. - Design an experiment, investigation, survey or other means to test a hypothesis or proposition. - Critically analyse information, synthesize and summarize the outcomes. - Apply knowledge to understand and address both familiar and novel problems. - Demonstrate awareness of the provisional nature of the facts and principles associated with a field of study.
+- Recognize and use appropriate theories, concepts and principles from a range of disciplines. - Collect and integrate several lines of evidence and applying them in a balanced way in an argument. - Design an experiment, investigation, survey or other means to test a hypothesis or proposition. - Critically analyze information, synthesizing and summarizing the outcomes. - Apply knowledge and understand to address familiar and novel problems. - Demonstrate awareness of the provisional nature of the facts and principles associated with a field of study.

-Practical / Professional Skills
+(b) Practical / Professional skills

-- Plan, formulate and execute field and laboratory investigations on water, soil, plant and animals in a responsible, sustainable and safe manner, paying due attention to risk assessment, rights of access, relevant health and safety regulations, legal requirements and sensitivity to the impact of investigations on the environment and stakeholders. - Perform quality assurance and maintain industry standards at farming and processing systems in compliance with HACCP and other safety standards. - Identify disease outbreaks and perform preventive measures. - Plan, conduct, and report on investigations, including the use of secondary data. - Analyse economic, social and other management information and use it in decision making in farm construction and implementation.
+- Plan, formulate and execute field and laboratory investigations on water, soil, plant, animals in a responsible, sustainable and safe manner, paying due attention to risk assessment, rights of access, relevant health and safety regulations, legal requirements and sensitivity to the impact of investigations on the environment and stakeholders. - Perform quality assurance and maintain industry standards at farming and processing systems compliance to HACCP and other safety standards. - Identify disease outbreaks and perform preventive measures. - Plan, conduct, and report on investigations, including the use of secondary data. - Analyse economical, social and other management information and use it in decision making in farm construction and implementation.